Nonstationary Gaussian Process Surrogates: Abstract

 \section{Abstract}

-We provide a survey of non-stationary surrogate models which utilize Gaussian processes (GPs) or variations thereof, including non-stationary kernel adaptations, partition and local GPs, and spatial warpings through deep Gaussian processes.
+We provide a survey of nonstationary surrogate models which utilize Gaussian processes (GPs) or variations thereof, including nonstationary kernel adaptations, partition and local GPs, and spatial warpings through deep Gaussian processes.
 We also overview publicly available software implementations and conclude with a bake-off involving an 8-dimensional satellite drag computer experiment.
 Code for this example is provided in a public git repository.